in-toto/in-toto.io/content/en/docs/overview.md

 ---
-title: 'System Overview'
+title: Overview
-description:
-  'An overview of the in-toto framework, detailing its components and workflow for software supply chain security.'
+description: Overview of the in-toto framework
 weight: 3
 ---

-## System Overview

 The main goal of in-toto is to provide authentication, integrity and auditability guarantees for the supply chain that created a final product that a